Thursday, February 26th, 2009

 Well this is lovely.
 Something to chew on and over for a while.

-*Efraín Kristal also quotes this line in his Invisible Work: Borges and Translation.
+*Efraín Kristal also quotes this line in his Invisible Work: Borges and Translation, as does Daniel Balderston in Menard and His Contemporaries.

 Saturday, May 9th, 2009